 How would you describe your sense of style?

-If you could be any print, what would you be?
+If you could change something about your industry, what would it be?

 Apart from photography, I do social media management too—some clients approach me with photography requests, but they’re unsure what to do with that content.
 It can feel like they’re ticking off a checklist rather than creating content with thought.

 What do you think is a common assumption that people have about your line of work?

 There’s an assumption that photography by itself can make a very big difference to brand perception.
 This isn’t really true—there are a lot of other things that need to be taken into consideration, like how the campaign is run or how ads are bought.